-- Prepay up to four years of tuition and mandatory fees at the 2020-2021 rate, thus saving on future tuition increases - > Prepayment amount for Class of 2023 was \$231,080
+- > Prepay up to four years of tuition and mandatory fees at the 2025-2026 rate, thus saving on future tuition increases. - > Prepayment amount for Class of 2028 was \$274,744.

-NOTE TO INTERNATIONAL STUDENTS: If you choose to borrow, please visit our website to learn more about alternative loan options, as in most cases you will not be eligible for U.S. federal loan programs.
+NOTE TO INTERNATIONAL STUDENTS

+If you choose to borrow, please visit our website to learn more about alternative loan options, as in most cases you will not be eligible for U.S. federal loan programs.
 Note that international borrowers generally need a U.S citizen or permanent resident co-signer.

-\ Interest rates are scheduled to change July 2020, fees will change October 1, 2020 your bill
+\ Interest rates are scheduled to change each year on July 1 and origination fees are scheduled to change each year on October 1.